stefan-hoeck/idris2-rhone-js/docs/src/Examples/Reset.md

 a new MSF, which will be used in the next evaluation step.

-All of this is set up by invoking one of the `reactimateXY` functions from `Control.Monad.Dom.DomIO`.
+All of this is set up by invoking one of the `reactimateXY` functions from `Data.MSF.Running`.
 Go ahead and have a look at their implementations:
-I tried to properly annotate the code to make it easier to understand what's going on: An event handler is being setup and registered at all active components (this happens, when `innerHtmlAt` is executed), which will read the current `MSF` (holding the current application state!) from a mutable variable and evaluate it using `Data.MSF.step`, whenever an event is fired.
+I tried to properly annotate the code to make it easier to understand what's going on: An event handler is being setup and registered at all active components (this happens, when `innerHtmlAt` is executed), which will read the current `MSF` (holding the current application state!) from a mutable variable and evaluate it using `Data.MSF.Running.step`, whenever an event is fired.
 The resulting continuation is then written back to the mutable variable.

-When you look again at the [selector implementation](Selector.md), you will see that the MSF we defined there will invoke `reactimateDomIni` on our `ui` function whenever the user selected the `"reset"` application.
+When you look again at the [selector implementation](Selector.md), you will see that the MSF we defined there will invoke `reactimateIni` on our `ui` function whenever the user selected the `"reset"` application.

-Why the call to `reactimateDomIni`?
+Why the call to `reactimateIni`?
 When you have a closer look at the structure of `content` above, you will note that the initial output field shows no text, and the *reset* button is enabled (the `disabled` attribute has not been set explicitly).
 This is not what we want: The current